**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Pick a strip for the top of your stocking.

-Lay it along the top of your background piece, and sew along the top, as close to the edge as you can – maybe 1/8″.
+Lay it along the top of your background piece (good side up), and sew along the top, as close to the edge as you can – maybe 1/8″.
 This creates your first piece of the patchwork.

-Next, take your second strip, and lay it on top of the first, upside down.
+Next, take your second strip, and lay it on top of the first, upside down (bad side up — see photo below for example.)
 The right sides of the two pieces should be together.

 I decided to create my stocking with an uneven, skewed look to my pieces.
 I liked the varied look of the pieces, rather than having everything all perfectly horizontal and even.
 You can decide how you want your pieces to look; if you want it even, lay the second piece horizontal.
 If you want it varied, angle it a bit.

-Pin [if you want] and sew along the bottom edge of the second strip.
+Pin the second piece in place [if you want] and sew along the bottom edge of the second strip.
 Your seam allowance doesn’t matter too much; I used about 1/4″.

 Once your second strip is sewn, fold it down and press with an iron.